albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 ### Q4: How did you handle the 2006 birth year anomaly?

 **Answer:**
-We investigated the anomaly and found a spike in users born in 2006 (age 17 in 2023).
-Rather than assume it was an error, we applied Elena's age validation filter (18-100 years old), which naturally excluded these users since they're below the legal minimum age for the rewards program.
+I investigated the anomaly and found a spike in users born in 2006 (age 17 in 2023).
+Rather than assume it was an error, I applied Elena's age validation filter (18-100 years old), which naturally excluded these users since they're below the legal minimum age for the rewards program.

-The visualization clearly showed this anomaly, and our age filter addressed it systematically rather than through arbitrary data manipulation.
+The visualization clearly showed this anomaly, and my age filter addressed it systematically rather than through arbitrary data manipulation.

 ---